okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/java/runsdkapp.md

 ### Work with the use cases

 After you run the sample app, build an integration using the sample app.
 Explore use cases that are available with the SDK.
-Start with the [Basic sign-in flow example with the password factor](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/java/main/).
+Start with the [Sign-in flow with password](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/java/main/).